Grant Application Information

 The Foundation generally does not make grants for the following:

-- Programs/equipment that were committed to prior to the grant application period
+- Equipment purchased prior to grant application

 - Debt reduction